crazyelectron-io/crazyelectron-blog/content/smartmeter.md

   - IoT
 link: https://codesandbox.io/embed/nuxt-content-l164h?hidenavigation=1&theme=dark
 ---
 When moving to a new house, I immediately had a Smart Meter installed (still not sure what's so smart about it...) with the intention to hook-up a device to read the power and gas consumption throughout the day.
-Well, doing jobs around the house got in the way and a year later I finally started to look into the details of this Smart Meter.
+Well, doing jobs around the house got in the way and a few years later I finally started to look into the details of this Smart Meter.
 After doing some 'research' on Internet, I decided to start at the beginning: the standards for Dutch Smart Meters, since every meter has to comply with those standards.

 ## Smart Meter overview

 The offical website of the [Netbeheer Nederland](http://www.netbeheernederland.nl) organization, a joint initiative of all Dutch powergrid operators, conatins the standards documentation.
 All relevant documents are located at the [Slimme Meter](http://www.netbeheernederland.nl/themas/hotspot/hotspot-documenten/?dossierid=11010056&title=Slimme%20meter&onderdeel=Documenten) page.
-Note that there are multiple versions of the so called **DSMR** standard and different models of Smart Meter are installed throughout The Netherlands.
-So I checked wich Smart Meter was installed in my house (I live in the area where Stedin manages the powergrid): A Landis+Gyr E350 (type ZMF110), for our 3-phase 230V AC electricity connection.
+Note that there are multiple versions of the so called **DSMR** standard and different models of Smart Meters are installed throughout The Netherlands.
+So I checked wich Smart Meter was installed in my house (I live in the area where Stedin manages the powergrid): A _Landis+Gyr E350_ (type ZMF110), for our 3-phase 230V AC electricity connection.

 ![My Smart Meter](smartmeter/landys.jpg?lightbox=800&cropResize=400,400) {.float_left}

-BTW, the 1-phase equivalent is the ZCF110 type.
-As can be seen on the picture above, the meter clearly specifies DSMR version 4.0, but checking the display info shows the 4.2 version is active (more on the display information later), probably through an update in the last year.
-BTW.
+Note that the 1-phase equivalent is the ZCF110 type.
+As can be seen on the picture above, the meter clearly specifies DSMR version 4.0, but checking the display info shows the 4.2 version is active (more on the display information later), probably through an update in the last year or so.
 DSMR stands for Dutch Smart Meter Requirements.
-Newer DSM's may use the newer DMSR v5.x standard, but I have not checked if there is any relevant difference.
-We also have a 'Smart' Gas Meter which is wirelessly connected to the Landis.
+Newer DSM's may use the newer DMSR v5.x standard, but I have not checked if there is any relevant difference, beyond supporting higher update rates.
+We also have a 'Smart' Gas Meter which is wirelessly connected to the Landis+Gyr.

-The diagram below (from the DSMR 5.0 standards document, which is much more readable than the older versions) shows the different types of devices and interfaces that make up the energy monitoring ecosystem.
+The diagram below (from the DSMR 5.0 standards document, which is much more readable than the older 4.x versions) shows the different types of devices and interfaces that make up the energy monitoring ecosystem.

 ![Energy Monitoring](smartmeter/energy-mon.jpg?cropResize=500,500)